Armadill0/harbour-tasklist/README.md

 Known Issues
 ================
 - some translations are not complete, I'll try collect new complete ones on each rollout on the roadmap
+- starting to background can possibly not work on heavy loaded devices due to timer issues

 Roadmap for Version 1.0
 ================